 - Current medical condition(s)

-Most life insurance companies are more likely to give premium rates to those who are at the very beginnings of pregnancy rather than those at later trimesters.
+Most life insurance companies are more likely to give premium rates to those who are at the very beginning of pregnancy rather than those in later trimesters.

-Past pregnancies also affect the rate you’ll receive.
+The simple fact is that past pregnancies will affect the rate you’ll receive.

 Any complications during previous pregnancies and births will weigh negatively on your life insurance premium.

-Your current medical condition is another major factor.
+Current medical conditions are another major factor.
 We mean this in the sense of your current health, as related to your pregnancy.

-Complications from your current pregnancy will weigh negatively on the rating class you’ll receive from a life insurance company.
-This is especially true of medical conditions such as gestational diabetes, but also if you gain too much weight or fall victim to hypertension.
+Complications from your current pregnancy will also weigh negatively on the rating class you’ll receive from a life insurance company.

-The underwriters at each life insurance provider you apply to will look at each of these factors in detail to assess whether or not to insure you as well as what rate to give.
+The underwriters at each life insurance provider you apply to will look at all of these factors in detail to assess whether or not to insure you, as well as what rate to give.

 Certain people are much more likely to qualify for life insurance while pregnant (and get the best rates) than others.